cloudfoundry/docs-bosh/content/package-vendoring.md

 bosh vendor-package golang-1.18-linux ~/workspace/bosh-package-golang-release
 ```

-After running the `vendor-package` command
+After running the `vendor-package` command:

 - The local blobstore in `/tmp/local-blobstore` contains the vendored package
 - The uploaded package is referenced in `.final_builds/packages/golang-1.18-linux/index.yml`
 - A new package `golang-1.18-linux` is added.
 That package references the vendored package in `.final_builds` by the `spec.lock` file.